DALLAS COWBOYS ROSTER UPDATE: Veteran free-agent RB Ryan Williams added for depth | NFL Free Agency 2014

 This could be one of the best pass-catching tight end corps in the league.
 The problem: Both of Witten’s backups are adequate at best as blockers.
 Keeping (or acquiring) a rugged fourth tight end is a distinct possibility.

-This unit remains at three unless Vickers gets cut and then I can’t see the team signing a blocking tight end.
+On the bubble: This unit remains at three unless Vickers gets cut and then I can’t see the team signing a blocking tight end.

 Jerry Jones declared the defensive line to be a position of strength while ignoring it on draft weekend.
 That’s a curious decision, considering the age of the starters and the lack of proven depth.
 The Cowboys need 2012 third-round pick Crawford to prove this season that he’s a starting-caliber player, whether it’s at defensive tackle or the strongside end.